 “Don’t even think of the final destination yet”.. just enjoy that you’re going somewhere and it’s under your control.
 Having had several businesses in the past, I have come to realise that there are several barriers of becoming a successful entrepreneur when the right support is not available.

-I owned my first retail outlet at the age of 24 while I was in Africa with a capital of about £50K and from 3 member of staff to 5.
-Everything was going on well until when I have to relocate to the UK to join my husband in 2008.
+I owned my first retail outlet at the age of 24 while I was in Africa with a capital of about £50K and from 3 members of staff to 5.
+Everything was going on well until when I had to relocate to the UK to join my husband in 2008.
 I have since then tried so many kinds of business through words of mouth and referral but most of these businesses didn’t bring any joy.

-It took me time to realised that I was focusing on wrong choices of business and forgetting my passion, my strength and interest.
+It took me time to realise that I was focusing on the wrong choices of business and forgetting my passion, my strength and interest.
 I also found out that those businesses failed because of improper planning, failure to research on the product and most importantly, not having a mentor or a coach who believe in my goals and ready to support me all the way.
 Business development is part of the process.
 Not the end goal.
-Strategising and planning towards a business is part of the process of taking control of own destination."
+Strategising and planning towards business is part of the process of taking control of own destination."